zakhar-kogan/kb-obsidian/pages/nfx network effects.md

 			- **Transition period.** Often, *when we go through these transition periods, we're more open to forming identity, to forming friendships, to forming links* within the network.
 			- **Going through something hard or something that is fear inducing.** Because again, *that opens us up, we have new experiences and then those new network links have a chance to form.*
 	- ## Layers of human networks
-		- Physical layer of your city, where you live, okay, who's in your apartment building?
-Who's in your office?
-You're in a physical space.
-You are put together with other nodes in the network and connecting with them,
+		- **Physical layer** of your ci*ty, where you live, okay, who's in your apartment building?
+Who's in your office?* You're in a physical space.
+You are put together with other nodes in the network and connecting with them, because of the physical topology of the world.
+And that itself is sort of a network fractal thing that's evolving mathematically by itself and you're in it.
+		- **Social layer,** *who do you know, who's your family?
+Who's your friend from school?
+Who are the people you go kayaking with?* These are now your social layer.
+And they are another network and those networks form more network nodes.
+		- **Digital realm.** There's a whole lot going on that we're just beginning to explore.
+And it's going to play out over the next 200 years, which is that third layer of where you are going to be getting information on your dashboard.
+We are going to finding your network nodes.